noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 ![Insert 1](../../_Images/v09/Insert1.png#.insert)

 That’s strange?
-I thought I did my best to prevent this from happening....
+I thought I did my best to prevent this from happening...
 I guess it really was that huh?
 I could prevent her from using strange ingredients, but I couldn’t keep up with her physically?
 N-No, it’s too early to despair.
 Fortunately, it was just its size that’s out of standard, but we